MCT-master/mct-master.github.io/_posts_draft/2019-02-22-TouchTheAlien.md

 Eigil used his experience with web technologies and coding to make the canvas work as the interactive centerpiece of the instrument, and then he made the connections to the audio functions, making the instrument playable.
 He was also responsible for the [live demo](http://folk.ntnu.no/eigilaa/public_html/Touch-the-alien/).

 #### Jonas <img src="/assets/img/touchaliensynth/jonas.png" alt="" width="10%" />
+During the first day was bug fixing and generally advising and cleaning up the code from Sam's <a href="https://mct-master.github.io/audio-programming/2019/02/11/Alien-Reese.html" target="_blank">Sam's Reese the Alien synth</a>.
+Unfourtunatly Jonas was unwell for the later part of the project development.

 #### Mari <img src="/assets/img/touchaliensynth/mari.png" alt="" width="10%" />